Phone-GWP-group

 • Freestanding or shelf design

-• Specialist materials/properties
+• Specialist materials and properties

 Match company branding or segment stock

-For example, if you are a fashion retailer you could use green bins for evening wear, red bins for shoes, blue bins for casual items etc.
+However, another approach is to use the colour of your picking bins to clearly highlight different ranges and products.
+For example, if you are a fashion retailer, you could use green bins for evening wear, red bins for shoes, and blue bins for casual items.

-Add relevant information to assist picking operatives
+Add relevant information to assist in picking operatives

 Whilst self-adhesive labels can be used, a more flexible solution is integrated or separately attached label holders.
-These allow for card inserts to be held in place, which can then be removed and changed of your product range is frequently updated.
+These allow for card inserts to be held in place, which can then be removed and changed as your product range is frequently updated.

-Again, this can help minimise time spent looking for a product, which in turn allows you to offer faster fulfilment of your orders.
+Again, this can help to minimise time spent looking for a product, which in turn allows you to offer faster fulfilment of your orders.

 Pick bin labels